 • 1 plastic red two-pocket folder

-• 2 wide-ruled single-subject spiral notebooks
+• 3 wide-ruled single-subject spiral notebooks (writing, science/social studies and math)

-• 1 pack of magic rub erasers
+• 1 pack 2 Magic Rub erasers

 Do Not Label (Community Use):